 On the left side of your screen is yet another section for links, but this time it’s up to you what’s housed there.
 Users have the option to pin specific products or sections, for example, Voice functions or SMS functions.
 You can pin as many as you need and cover the entire bar, or just the two sections you only ever touch.
 Clicking on your pinned section opens up a second bar, for even more options within the same section.

 From here, the center display follows the same theme with clearly labeled sections, color to distinguish different sections, a clean font with simple yet complete descriptions, and even the most important buttons colored in red to grab your eye.

 In a similar fashion to Twilio, the top of your Console screen is adorned with navigation links, but this time Nexmo places all of your links at the top of the page.
-SMS, Voice, Verify, Number Insight and the Numbers function sections are right in the same menu with Getting Started, Docs, Support and your account tab.
-Following the idea simplicity, Nexmo doesn’t add in an extra navigation panel or nameless icons, just simple words and titles to get the point cross without any confusion.
+SMS, Voice, Verify, Number Insight, and the Numbers function sections are right in the same menu with Getting Started, Docs, Support, and your account tab.
+Following the idea simplicity, Nexmo doesn’t add in an extra navigation panel or nameless icons, just simple words and titles to get the point across without any confusion.

 Clicking on one section – let’s say SMS – brings users to a new page for that section, which then contains a navigation menu on the left side of the page, but this is specific to the subsections of your original selection.
 For example, SMS allows you to then decide between Analytics and Delivery log sections – but this is again simple text links with minimal attention drawn to the section.